Religion and American Culture

-Religion and American Culture is a biannual academic journal published by University of California Press on behalf of the Center for the Study of Religion and American Culture (Indiana University Purdue University at Indianapolis).
+Religion and American Culture is a academic journal published three times per year by Cambridge University Press on behalf of the Center for the Study of Religion and American Culture (Indiana University Indianapolis).
 The journal was established in 1991 and covers the nature, terms, and dynamics of religion in America, and the interplay between religion and other spheres of American culture.
+Religion and American Culture is devoted to promoting the ongoing scholarly discussion of the nature, terms, and dynamics of religion in America.
+Embracing a diversity of methodological approaches and theoretical perspectives, this publication explores the interplay between religion and other spheres of American culture.

 Abstracting and indexing

 The journal is abstracted and indexed in: